English name: Yellow-bellied Water Snake (aka: “Plumbeous Water Snake” or “Rice Paddy Snake”)

 Conservation status and threats: No known conservation issues.
 This is a common species in Thailand, though its population in Taiwan is endangered.

 Interesting facts: Yellow-bellied Water Snakes are excellent swimmers but move awkwardly on land.
-When faced with a threat on land, they will sometimes flip their bodies up into the air and backwards with a reverse-striking motion, propelling themselves erratically towards the water.
+When faced with a threat on land, they will sometimes flip their bodies up into the air and backwards with a reverse-striking motion and then take off in a new direction, propelling themselves erratically towards the water.

 Snakes of Taiwan: Enhydris plumbea